 Judah Touro’s was born in Newport, R.I. on June 16, 1775 – the date of the Battle Bunker Hill.
 Touro’s father was prominent in Newport, being a leader of the Touro Synagogue.
 Ironically, Touro’s father remained loyal to the Crown during the American Revolution.
 The family remained in Newport during its occupation by the British and relocated to New York when the British left Rhode Island.

 From New York, the family proceeded to Jamaica.
-There, the elder Touro died and the family returned to New England, moving to Boston to stay with Judah’s uncle, Moses Michael Hays, a prosperous importer and exporter.
+There, the elder Touro died and the family then returned to New England.
+They went to Boston to stay with Judah’s uncle, Moses Michael Hays, a prosperous importer and exporter.

 In 1801, Touro relocated to New Orleans and himself became a wealthy importer and exporter.